dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/index.md

 - On first use, you need to wait a few seconds for the SDK to initialize.
 - The license "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" used in this sample is an online license and requires network connection to work.

-If the test doesn't go as expected, you can [contact us](https://www.dynamsoft.com/company/contact/?utm_source=guide&product=ddn&package=js).
+If the test doesn't go as expected, you can [contact us](https://www.dynamsoft.com/company/customer-service/#contact).

 ## Building your own page

-In this section, we'll break down and show all the steps required to build a web page for document capturing with DDN-JS.
+In this section, we'll break down and show all the steps required to build a web page for document capturing from video stream with DDN-JS.

 ### Include the SDK